 Perhaps the best part of paddling the Slocum is that you often have the white-sand beach that runs along the river mouth all to yourself, especially on weekdays and after the park closes for the season.

-This is a fantastic spot for kids to explore, as it features broad, sandy flats covered by warm, knee-deep water—perfect for collecting hermit crabs, periwinkles and the occasional horseshoe crab.
+This is a fantastic spot for little kids, as it features broad, sandy flats covered by warm, knee-deep water—perfect for collecting hermit crabs, periwinkles and the occasional horseshoe crab.
 In the fall you can sometimes catch stripers and bluefish in the deep channel at the river mouth.
 Blue crabs are abundant in the river and inside Giles Creek, and can be taken with nets or chicken legs.
 Restrooms, a changing area and an ice cream truck are accessible (in summer) via a short walk to the parking lot behind the beach.